Directed harmonic currents near hyperbolic singularities: Background

 A {\it leaf} $L$ is a minimal connected subset of $M$ such that if $L$ intersects a plaque, it contains that plaque.
 So a leaf $L$ is a Riemann surface immersed in $M$ which is a union of plaques.
 A leaf through a point $x$ of this foliation is often denoted by $L_x.$ A {\it transversal} is a Riemann surface immersed in $X$ which is transverse to the leaves of $\Fc.$

 A {\it holomorphic foliation with singularities} is the data $(M,\Fc,E)$, where $M$ is a complex surface, $E$ a closed subset of $M$ and $(M\setminus E,\Fc)$ is a holomorphic foliation.
 Each point in $E$ is said to be a {\it singular point,} and $E$ is said to be {\it the set of singularities} of the foliation.
 We always assume that $\overline{M\setminus E}=M$, see e.g. \cite{DinhNguyenSibony1, FornaessSibony1,FornaessSibony2} for more details.
-If $M$ is compact, then we say that the foliation $(M,\Fc,E)$ is {\it compact.} A leaf $L$ of the foliation is said to be {\it hyperbolic} if it is a hyperbolic Riemann surface, i.e., it is uniformized by the unit disc $\D.$ The foliation is said to be {\it hyperbolic} if its leaves are all hyperbolic.
+A leaf $L$ of the foliation is said to be {\it hyperbolic} if it is a hyperbolic Riemann surface, i.e., it is uniformized by the unit disc $\D.$ The foliation is said to be {\it hyperbolic} if its leaves are all hyperbolic.

 Consider a holomorphic foliation $(M,\Fc,E)$ with a discrete set of singularities $E$ on a complex surface $M.$ We say that a singular point $x\in E$ is {\it linearizable} if there is a (local) holomorphic coordinates system of $M$ on an open neighborhood $\U_x$ of $x$ on which $(\U_x,x)$ is identified with $(\D^2,0)$ and the leaves of $(M,\Fc,E)$ are, under this identification, integral curves of a linear vector field $\Phi(z,w) = \mu z {\partial\over \partial z} + \lambda w{\partial\over \partial w}$ with some nonzero complex numbers $\lambda,\mu.$ Such neighborhood $\U_x$ is called a {\it singular flow box} of $x.$ Moreover, we say that a linearizable singular point $x\in E$ is {\it hyperbolic} if $\lambda/\mu\not\in\R.$